WordPress/gutenberg/packages/babel-plugin-import-jsx-pragma/README.md

 As the `@babel/plugin-transform-react-jsx` plugin offers options to customize the `pragma` to which the transform references, there are equivalent options to assign for customizing the imports generated.

-For example, if you are using the `React` package, you may want to use the following configuration:
+For example, if you are using the `react` package, you may want to use the following configuration:

 ```js
 // .babelrc.js